jaaamessszzz/BindingSitesFromFragments-Docs/docs/Usage/Define_Fragments.rst

 General rules for defining fragments:

-    1. **SHOULD BE RIGID** i.e rings, aromatic, conjugated systems.
+    1. **SHOULD BE RIGID** i.e. rings, aromatic, conjugated systems.
 An extra step is required for fragments that contain rotatable bonds, described below.
     2. Consist of 5-10 atoms
     3. Contain a maximum of three hydrogen bond donors/acceptors